xbeat/Machine-Learning/README.md

 Understanding Encoder-Decoder LLMs

 Encoder-decoder architectures are indeed used in large language models (LLMs) for instruction tasks.
 This misconception likely stems from the prominence of decoder-only models in recent years.
 Let's explore the landscape of LLM architectures and their applications in instruction tasks.

+## Enhancing Random Forests with Differential Attention

+Understanding Differential Attention Mechanism

+Differential attention mechanism enhances random forest performance by assigning importance weights to features based on their statistical variance.
+This approach leverages the intuition that features with higher variability contain more discriminative information for classification tasks.

 ## Decorating Python Classes